 If you are a citizen of the USA, UK, Canada, Republic of Ireland or New Zealand, you are not required to complete an English language test.

-You must hold a valid skills assessment in an occupation that exactly matches an occupation that appears on the NSW 190 Priority Skilled Occupation List.
+You must hold a valid skills assessment in an occupation that exactly matches the occupation entered in your SkillSelect EOI.

 Your commitment to NSW

 You must commit to living and working in NSW for at least the first two years of your subclass 190 visa.

 During an invitation round, EOIs in are ranked within an occupation code in order of:

 - Point score

 - Years of skilled work experience in your nominated occupation

 The highest ranking EOIs up to the number of places available for a given occupation are generally issued an invitation to apply.
 When an EOI was submitted, or amended, does not affect its ranking.

 Submit an EOI in SkillSelect, selecting either ‘NSW’ or ‘Any’ as your desired state.